rdelossa/nd_deploy/README.md

 #ND Deploy

-The purpose of this gem is to render any ruby app compatible with the ND Launchpad deployment platform.
+The purpose of this gem is to render any ruby app compatible with the ND local development.

 ## Installation